HiAleo/aleo-ShowRecord/README.md

 # showrecord.aleo

+## Overview
-## Record asset report program
+This is a asset report program.
 In the asset management of the Aleo Program, the owner is only allowed to view the assets.
 Therefore, the owner has difficulty in issuing a report on his own assets to others.
 This program is designed to show a designated person the custom details of his own assets.
-Issue a report to the others (if the asset has been consumed, the report cannot be issued)
+Issue a report to the others (if the asset has been consumed, the report cannot be issued).

 function record_a (coin_a, other) is to show others their own coin_a's asset report